 MikePAC is not really a PAC (Political Action Committee) at all.
-Rather than collecting money and distributing it to candidates, I provide information about some of the most important Senate races in the country (sometimes House races too) and urge people to contribute directly to the Democratic candidates in those races.
+Rather than collecting money and distributing it to candidates, I provide information about some of the best places to put your political dollars.

 I also post voting recommendations for elections in California.